deanrad/meteor-trivia/README.md

 1. Install [this tool](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) to easily create symbolic link on Windows
 1. Run meteor once so that the node_modules folder is created (it will fail)
-1. Set the `packages\npm-container\.npm\package\node_modules` as the source with right-click
+1. Set the `packages\npm-container\.npm\package\node_modules` folder as the source with right-click
-1. Remove the node_modules file in the root folder and drop the symbolic link and rename it `node_modules` You can also use the command-line:
+1. Remove the node_modules file in the root folder, drop the symbolic link and rename it `node_modules` You can also use the command-line:
     `MKLINK /D node_modules packages\npm-container\.npm\package\node_modules`